The singularity category and duality for complete intersection groups: Homotopy invariant commutative algebra and Morita equivalence

 Thus if $R\lra k$ is a $k$-algebra which is Gorenstein of shift $a$, we have equivalences

-A priori this is only an equivalence of $R$-modules, but if $\cE$ has a unique action on $k$ it is an equivalence of $\cE$-modules and we may apply $\tensor_{\cE}k$ to deduce
+A priori this is only an equivalence of $R$-modules, but if $\cE$ has a unique action on $k$, it is an equivalence of $\cE$-modules and we may apply $\tensor_{\cE}k$ to deduce

-The trivial action condition is automatic for finite groups $G$ (since $\pi_1(BG_p)$ is a finite $p$-group that can only act trivially on $k$).
-For a compact Lie group, the action is given by the action of $\pi_1(BG_p)$ on $H^d(S^{ad(G)};k)$; by definition it is trivial if the adjoint representation is $k$-orientable.
+The trivial action condition for $\CBG$ and for $\COBG$ is automatic for finite groups $G$ (since $\pi_1(BG_p)$ is a finite $p$-group that can only act trivially on $k$).
+For a compact Lie group, the action is given by the action of $\pi_1(BG_p)$ on $H^d(S^{ad(G)};k)$; if this is trivial, we say that the adjoint representation is $k$-orientable (this is automatic if $G$ is finite or connected or if $k$ is of characteristic 2).

 Finally, if $R$ is connective or coconnective with $R_0=k$ a field, we see that $R^{\vee}$ is already $k$-cellular, so that we have the Gorenstein duality statement